dnsimple/dnsimple-support/content/articles/subscription-renewals.markdown

 ## What happens when my subscription is renewed

-When the renewal of your subscription is successfully processed, we will send you an invoice, and the service will be extended for the duration of your plan's billing cycle: either 1 month or 1 year.
+When your subscription renewal is successfully processed, we will send you an invoice, and the service will be extended for the duration of your plan's billing cycle: either 1 month or 1 year.

 ## What happens when the payment for the renewal fails